 Modules

 Modules in KaneAI let you group a sequence of test steps into a single reusable unit.
 Instead of re-authoring the same steps in every test case, you create a module once and import it wherever it is needed.
-This reduces duplication, improves consistency, and makes maintenance easier — when a workflow changes, you update the module and propagate the change across test cases.
+This reduces duplication, improves consistency, and makes maintenance easier.
+When a workflow changes, you update the module and propagate the change across test cases.

 Modules support variables, parameters, and secrets, so you can pass dynamic data into each module execution rather than hard-coding values.